tiliarou/PKG2-Patches/docs/loader.md

 }
 ```

-In assembly we are changing the instruction `cmp w0,#0xA` to `cmp w0,#0xFF`, which requires patching 2 bytes 0x2800 to 0xFC03.
+In assembly we are changing the instruction `cmp w0,#0xA` to `cmp w0,#0xFF`, which requires patching 2 bytes: 0x2800 to 0xFC03.
 The location of the two bytes varies between versions of Atmosphère.

 ## Running of SDK Applications